hashicorp/terraform-provider-nomad/website/docs/d/acl_token.html.markdown

 # nomad_acl_token

-Get information on an ACL token
+Get information on an ACL token.

 ~> **Warning:** this data source will store tokens in the Terraform state.
 Take care to [protect your state file](/docs/state/sensitive-data.html).